Kovah/LinkAce-Website/content/docs/v1/setup/setup-with-postgresql.md

 ```
 docker-compose up -d
+docker exec -it linkace_app_1 php artisan key:generate
 docker exec -it linkace_app_1 php artisan migrate
+docker exec -it linkace_app_1 php artisan setup:complete
 ```

-After that, generate a new admin account by running the following account.
+After that, generate a new admin account by running the following command.
 You will be asked for a username, email address and a password.

 ```
 docker exec -it linkace_app_1 php artisan registeruser